Sarabhian/minor_dsa/Python OOPs/info.md

 - In this repo I will be covering the basic stuff related to python oops concepts
 - some basic oops project applications in python
-- python basics for solving leetcode problems (ome standard things..)
+- python basics for solving leetcode problems (some standard things..)
 - and many more insights..